Recipe courtesy of Rude Health

 Calling all porridge pioneers.
 Stay ahead of the curve and swap your regular old oats for naked barley.
 Quick, easy and comforting, this recipe tastes just as great with milk as it does with a dairy alternative.

 Give Rude Health’s Cashew Drink a go.
 It is the creamiest of their range.
-Top it with maple rhubarb and pecans to give your taste buds a tickle.
+Also, top it with maple rhubarb and pecans to give your taste buds a tickle.

 How To Make Naked Barley Porridge With Maple Rhubarb And Pecans:

 Prep Time: 2 minutes

 Cook Time: 10 minutes

 220ml Rude Health Cashew Drink or milk

 For The Topping:

 1 rhubarb stem, chopped roughly to 1 inch